 JCD is a creative agency in Poland specializing in building and designing products that are current and on trend.
 But according to CEO Adam Czajkowski, there’s a lot more that goes into designing a visually appealing UI:

 “For me, a UI job is not just about designing interfaces.
 In essence, a designer’s job is to create a link between the user and application; a visual base for interaction.
 At JCD, we work mainly on mobile apps, administration panels, and landing pages.
-This forces an approach focused on both the users and clients business goals.
+This forces an approach focused on both the user’s and client’s business goals.
 During my daily work, I try to keep these factors in mind.
 I have to look at the bigger picture: project assumptions, current design trends, technological limitations, target audience preferences, etc. I start working on the project by getting to know the needs that lie behind it.
 We are trying to work out an approach to the project that is in line not only with current trends but also has a long-term, timeless quality, so the customer and user can enjoy a great design as long as possible.

-“In general, a good UI design is a team effort.
+“In general, a good design is a team effort.
 We often use mockups prepared earlier with a UX architect as it makes designing easier.
-Cooperation with a UX specialist is very important—interface design should not disturb the user in achieving goals assigned to a given screen and the entire application (registration, purchase, subscription to a newsletter…).
+Cooperation with a UX specialist is very important—the best ui design principles should not disturb the user in achieving goals assigned to a given screen and the entire application (registration, purchase, subscription to a newsletter…).
 Instead, it needs to support these goals using an appropriate display of buttons, colors, or arrangement of various elements.
 The design is also consulted with developers.
 This is important because designers are often unaware of the limitations of a given technology, which may cause unnecessary difficulties and in the end, result in delays in the project’s implementation.
 The design is shared with the client, only after it is consulted and accepted by the developers.”

 6. Tonik Studio